SEKOIA-IO/documentation/docs/integrations/paloalto.md

 - Name — Unique name for the server profile.
 - Syslog Server — IP address or fully qualified domain name (FQDN) of the syslog server.
-- Transport — Select UDP.
+- Transport — Select TCP.
-- Port — Select the default is UDP on port 514.
+- Port — Select the default is TCP on port 514.
-- Format — Select the syslog message format to use: BSD (the default).
+- Format — Select the syslog message format to use: IETF
 - Facility — Select a syslog standard value (default is LOG_USER) to calculate the priority (PRI) field.

 5. Click `OK` to save the server profile.